souravskr/Google-Play-Store-Analysis/README.md

 We want to use the data to analyze consumer trends and determine which apps are the most popular and profitable.

+# Description Programs
+The following is a list of the scripts included in this project with a brief description about their functionality.
+It is also recommended that you ran the scripts in the order in which they are listed the first you work with this repository.

+1. download.py - This script downloads the necessary data.
+Please read the  *”Important Notes”* section to find out more about certain pre-requisites
+2. cleandata.py - After the data has been downloaded, and unzipped, this script will get rid of unnecessary fields, filter out erronous data points, and fill empty cells with the ‘NA’ keyword
+3. histograms.py - This script provides a preview of the data.
+It graphs each of the attributes against the number of apps.

+All of the scripts have a _-h_ or _—-help_ option, which provides more details about their syntax, and additional options.

 # Important Notes